IBM-Bluemix-Docs/certificate-manager/limits.md

 ### Free
 {: free-plan-limits}

-Review the following table to see the limits that are in place for free instances of {site.data.keyword.cloudcerts_short}}.
+Review the following table to see the limits that are in place for free instances of {{site.data.keyword.cloudcerts_short}}.

 <table>
   <tr>